flutter/flutter/docs/about/The-Engine-architecture.md

 threads across the group.
 The engines have their own root isolate but share the same UI task runner, dart isolate group and source code.

+As a result engines in a FlutterEngineGroup will have a smaller memory footprint, faster startup latency, and better CPU core usage with shared threads and a shared thread pool for isolates.

 ### Current Platform Specific Threading Configurations

 As mentioned, the engine can support multiple threading configurations, the